AsmaaOmarr/blog_website/README.md

 ## Features
 - **Role-Based Access Control**:

-Admin: Full control over blog posts and user management.
+Admin: Full control over blog posts and user role management.
 Author: Can manage only their own blog posts.
 Reader: Can view all published blog posts and like/dislike them.
 - **Authentication**: